GerardGurgui/ApiRest_jwt_Roles/README.md

 The scores of each player, the success rate, and the average of the dice results are recorded.

-Players also have assigned roles, which can be 'user' or 'admin'.
+Players also have assigned roles, which can be 'user', 'admin' or 'superAdmin'.
+The 'superAdmin' is an in-memory user with all privileges.

 ## Technologies Used